benpate/silicon-dome/README.md

 ## AI Scrapers

 I've manually collected this list of AI scrapers that Digital Dome uses to protect your website.
+Any requests that contain any of the values below will be blocked before they reach your application.

+In addition, since every legitimate browser includes a `User-Agent` value, requests with an empty value are also automatically blocked.

 ```
 Amazonbot